Serving Anderson, Coffey, Franklin, Linn, Miami, and Osage Counties

 At that time, most counties had county-operated sanitary landfills, that simply could not meet the new, tougher compliance regulations.
-Therefore the State of Kansas, through the Kansas Department of Health and Environment, asked each county to draft and submit a plan for how they would address these new requirements and plans for managing their solid waste.
-Under the planning program, counties were allowed to make regional compacts, or Solid Waste Authorities, to share the intense, detailed work of writing the solid waste management plan.
+Therefore the State of Kansas, through the Kansas Department of Health and Environment (KDHE), asked each county to draft and submit a plan for how they would address these new requirements and plans for managing their solid waste.
+Under the planning program, counties were allowed to make regional compacts, or Solid Waste Authorities, to share the intense, detailed work of writing a solid waste management plan.

-Some of the old solid waste problems remain, but new and innovative solutions are always being explored and becoming available.
+Some of our old solid waste problems remain, but new and innovative solutions are always being explored and becoming available.
 Recycling Centers and Household Hazardous Waste Collection remain the key programs offered by the counties within the LKSWA, however we continue to look for new opportunities to reduce the amount of waste going to transfer stations and landfills.
 In the future, member counties are working towards also offer more re-use opportunities such as community composting centers.